Online sports betting is not yet active in Florida. This page will be updated with the latest promos, news and odds once Florida sportsbooks launch.

 Of course, you don’t have to wager that high — or that low, for that matter.
 The ratio of potential profit to what you wagered will be the same for a bigger or smaller bet.

-If you don’t want to do the calculations yourself, you can always use one of the many free online betting calculators to do the math for you.
+If you don’t want to do the calculations yourself, you can always use one of the many bonus online betting calculators to do the math for you.
 You can input any dollar amount for your wager, and it will calculate your potential winnings.

 Below are explanations for the three main bets — totals, point spreads and moneylines — along with information to help you prepare to bet.